mjmaenner/disabilitymeasures/SQ-Adult/index.md

 **Target Population:** Adults with normal intelligence

-**Measurement properties and previous use:** During intial test development, the authors assessed differences in systemizing for males and females, and among individuals with and without ASD.
+**Measurement properties and previous use:** During intial test development, [Baron-Cohen and Wheelwright (2004)](http://link.springer.com/article/10.1023/B:JADD.0000022607.19833.00) assessed differences in systemizing for males and females, and among individuals with and without ASD.
+People with ASD scored significantly lower on the SQ than the

 people with AS/HFA
 scored significantly higher on the SQ, and significantly